madsmsc/SFMovieService/README.md

 * Request.
 It is deployed on Heroku.

-## Security
-* The API keys to SF DB and Googleapi are not yet restricted.
-* Compromising the SF DB or Googleapi could inject code into my json objects.

 ## Borrowed
 * The embedded google map is from their tutorial.
 * The map style is from their tutorial.
 * partial function in app.js, used for passing function references with set parameters.

-## Errors
+## Concerns
+* The API keys to SF DB and Googleapi are not yet restricted.
-Errors in the code are not handled very gracefully.
+* Errors in the code are not handled very gracefully.
 They are just ignored and logged.

-## Bind
+* The title autocompletion doesn't seem to work in FF.
+(HTML5)
-I couldn't figure out how to bind variables for function referenes, so I declared localMovie to be able to use it in the callback.
+* I couldn't figure out how to bind variables for function referenes, so I declared localMovie to be able to use it in the callback.
+* Missing unit tests.
+And use a test framework like Mocha.